 The configuration below allows the EdgeRouter to use the DNS servers in the system settings to be used for DNS forwarding.

 set service dns forwarding system

-NOTE: If the system name server has been set to a loopback address it will use the router DNS forwarding options rather than a global DNS server.
+NOTE: If the system name server is set to loopback address, the router will use the DNS forwarding options for all DNS requests.